Members

 Research interests:

-Mail: afshin.beheshti [at] tufts.edu or afshin.beheshti [at] steward.org
+Mail: sebastien.benzekry [at] inria.fr or benzekry [at] phare.normalesup.org

 Swati Girdhani, PhD.

-Swati Girdhani joined the CCSB from the Indian Atomic Research Centre, where she received her PhD in Radiation Biology.
+Swati Girdhani received her PhD in Radiation Biology from

 Research interests: